swipetrack/switchboard/README.md

 ## Report an Issue

 If you discover a bug, would like to request a feature, or have any other issue please contribute the issue to https://github.com/swipetrack/switchboard/issues.

+## Direct Message

+If you would like to send a direct message concerning Switchboard, email rmoon@swipetrack.com with "Switchboard" somewhere in the subject line.